breakds/www.breakds.org/content/post/kalman-filter-part-1.md

 it is 1-week old, how can you precisely predict how it looks like when he is 3 years old?
 If you only know your weight before COVID-19 keeping us at home, how do you precisely estimate your current weight?
+The key here is that you need **constant** feedback to guide your estimation when it gets

 Okay let's take one more step in the problem formulation, so that it will be **more realistic**.
 Now we are allowed to take measurement of